 In the garage door world, low headroom is one measurements important to know before giving you an estimate or scheduling your installation.
 It also comes in handy on some service calls.

-The space between the bottom of the header and the ceiling in your garage is the headroom measurement.
+The space between the bottom of the header and ceiling in your garage makes up the headroom measurement.
 Low headroom would be considered any distance less than approximately 14 inches.
 From the diagram you would subtract #3 from #1.

 The top section of your garage door needs room to move.
-Much like when a dance floor at a wedding reception is too small for all of us boogying the night away the top section of your door requires room to clear the ceiling on the way up.
-There are some minor adjustments we can make to a standard door but when a low headroom situation is identified we use what’s appropriately called “Low Headroom Track”.
+Much like when a dance floor at a wedding reception is too small for all of us boogying the night away, the top section of your door requires room to clear the ceiling on the way up.
+We can make some minor adjustments to a standard door.
+When a low headroom situation is identified, we use a “Low Headroom Track.”

-Your Overhead Door Team
+Your Overhead Door™ Team